juliasangster/CrochetProjectPlanner/README.md

 #### Additional Stories
 * As a user, I want to be able to quickly see a list of all my projects currently in the program
-* As a user, I should be able to see all colour options while editing, to know what colors are available
+* As a user, I should be able to see all color options while editing, to know what colors are available
-* As a user, I should be able to colour multiple squares by rows or columns, in order to make stripe patterns
+* As a user, I should be able to color multiple squares by rows or columns, in order to make stripe patterns
 * As a user, I should be able to fill the entire graphghan with a single color.
-This will make it easy when starting a new project to decide the background colour to use
+This will make it easy when starting a new project to decide the background color to use

 ### Phase 2